duranserkan/DRN-Project/DRN.Framework.Testing/README.md

 * NSubstitute
 * xunit

-## Quickstart
+### QuickStart: Basics
-Here's a basic test demonstration to get you started:
+Here's a basic test demonstration to take your attention and get you started:
 ```csharp
     [Theory]
     [DataInlineContext]